web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 ## Dev guide

-The Rspack team deeply values the valuable contributions made by the open source community and actively fosters collaboration.
+The Rspack team cherishes the valuable contributions made by the open source community and wants to actively fosters collaboration.
 We are committed to maintaining an open approach, striving to engage and involve the community at every step.

 This is why we are currently crafting a comprehensive development guide that equips contributors with all the essential materials required to facilitate the development of Rspack.

 The current version of the guide contains all the necessary materials for building, testing, debugging, and profiling Rspack.
 Additionally, it includes contribution procedures, such as creating a minimal reproducible example.
 In the future, the guide will offer an insightful overview of Rspack's architecture, enabling contributors to gain a profound understanding of the project's intricate inner workings.